 If a loved one is being cared for by a friend, family member, or other caregiver, be mindful of these risk factors, call or visit as often as possible to appraise the senior’s health, and play an active role in his / her care.

 At Live Well at Home, we recognize how important a senior loved one’s safety and wellbeing are, and we take the appropriate steps to ensure we provide the very best care.
 Through the Honor Care Network, each member of our senior care team has undergone a thorough background check, reference checks, and a personal interview to confirm that they meet our high care standards.
-Contact us online or call us today at 916-459-3220 if you’d like to learn more about our Roseville, CA in-home care services.
+Contact us online or call us today at 916-459-3220 if you’d like to learn more about in home care Lincoln, CA and the surrounding communities depend on.
 To find out more about all of the areas we serve in California, please visit our Service Area page.